A bill to establish a grant program to incentivize States to reduce prison populations, and for other purposes.

 The bill’s titles are written by its sponsor.

 Sponsor.
 Junior Senator for New Jersey.
 Democrat.

 Length: 3 pages

-This bill was introduced on June 28, 2017, in a previous session of Congress, but was not enacted.
+This bill was introduced on June 28, 2017, in a previous session of Congress, but it did not receive a vote.

 Jun 28, 2017

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.